DRZ400 adventure bike build

 DRZ400 FMF Q-4 PowerBomb full system

 The factory DRZ400 exhaust was replaced with a FMF Q-4 PowerBomb full system.
-The sound is more subdued and a lot nicer than the factory pipe.
+The power improvements of the Q4 on a dyno certainly aren’t anything to write home about but the main benefit and reason for installing this system was to get rid of the horrid droning sounding factory exhaust .
 It was a straightforward install and it is a nice looking unit.

 The FMF system was purchased from ProCycle